Governance Standards

 Conflicts of Interest

-Editors who make final decisions about manuscripts should recuse themselves from editorial decisions if they have conflicts of interest or relationships that pose potential conflicts related to articles under consideration.
-There are at least three categories of potential conflicts.
+Editors will recuse themselves from editorial decisions if they have conflicts of interest or relationships that pose potential conflicts related to articles under consideration.
+These policies apply equally to guest editors of special issues.

 Personal Conflicts

 Editors will not make decisions on manuscripts submitted from their own institution, or by research collaborators, co-authors, or authors with whom the editor has a history of public or private conflict.
-To avoid the possibility of conflict, editors should recuse themselves if they have published with, have collaborated with, or have been in a mentoring or hostile relationship with any author or contributor to the manuscript within the past three years.
+To avoid the possibility of conflict, editors should will recuse themselves if they have published with, have collaborated with, or have been in a mentoring or hostile relationship with any author or contributor to the manuscript within the past three years.
+Editors will also recuse themselves if their work is cited extensively within a submission.

 Financial Conflicts